HomeLatest NewsGovTechGoogle tightens political ad rules ahead of Lok Sabha Election 2019

 Preferred Source of Google

-The announcement which has come months before the Lok Sabha Election 2019 will allow voters in India to get the election-related information including – who bought, how much ads – on Google platform like Adsense.
+The announcement which has come months before the Lok Sabha Election 2019 will allow voters in to get the election-related information including – who bought, how much ads – on Google platform like Adsense.

 Google said that company will introduce an India-specific Political Advertising Transparency Report and searchable Political Ads Library to provide comprehensive information about who is purchasing election ads on Google platforms and how much money is being spent.
 The platform will go live in March 2019, just a month before General Election 2019.